weygoldt/TeeGrid/examples/R4-sensors-logger/README.md

 For proper naming of files, the real-time clock needs to be set to the right time.
 The easiest way to achieve this, is to compile and upload the [`R4-sensors-logger.ino`](R4-sensors-logger.ino) sketch from the Arduino IDE.
+The upload also sets the on-bard real-time clock to the time of the computer.
 Use the serial monitor to check the output of the sketch.
 At the beginning it reports the time.
+Disconnect the Teensy from the USB and simply reconnect it.
+If it then reports on the serial monitor the right time, the real time clock is properly set and is properly powered by the coin battery.

 Alternatively, you may copy a file named `settime.cfg` into the root folder of the SD card.
 This file contains a single line with a date